lukeorth/poison-demo-site/content/posts/introducing-poison.md

 title: "Introducing Poison"
 date: 2022-11-23T13:43:53-06:00
 draft: false
+categories: ["test"]
+tags: ["test"]
 ---

-Poison is a clean, professional theme designed to concentrate your ideas and captivate your audience.
+Poison is a clean, professional Hugo theme designed to stun and captivate your audience.

-___
-*Words kill, words give life; they’re either **poison** or fruit—you choose.*

-*--- Proverbs 18:21*
-___

 <!--more-->

-I use this theme on my personal site at https://lukeorth.com---so if you'd like to see Poison in action, head over there.
+I use this theme on my personal site at https://lukeorth.com, so check it out if you’d like to see Poison in action.

 ## Features

 In addition to the normal features you get with Hugo (standard Built-in templates, shortcodes, etc.), Poison offers some unique features of its own.

-- **Light & dark mode** -- Gives readers the choice to read in light or dark mode.
+- **Light & dark mode** -- Give readers the choice to read in light or dark mode.
 Light mode is the default, but you can modify this in your config file.
-- **Table of contents** -- Provides readers on a desktop with a floating table of contents.
+- **Table of contents** -- Provide readers on a desktop with a floating table of contents.
 - **Series** -- Sensibly link and display content that you'd like to group into "series" (i.e. *Tutorial One*, *Tutorial Two*, etc.).

-This is accomplished using a custom taxonomy, so just add `series` to the frontmatter of each piece of content you'd like to group together.
+   This is accomplished using a custom taxonomy, so just add `series` to the frontmatter on each piece of content you'd like to group together.
-    - eg:

     {{< highlight yaml >}}
     ---
     title: "Example to demonstrate how to use series"